 - Retails for $499

-Snobs may scoff at the ’59XT’s chambered Masonite body.
-But plug the guitar in, crank up the amp, and the rich, fat and velvety tones that it’s capable of will zip the lips of any naysayer.
+Snobs may scoff at the ’59XT’s chambered Masonite body but plug the guitar in, crank it up and the rich, wide and velvety tones that it’s capable of will zip the lips of any naysayer.
 It’s a guitar that’s great for old-school rock, punk and other jangly genres.

 The other highlight on this guitar is its smooth and sensitive Wilkinson tremolo system.
 This allows for deep dives and warped pitch changes that frequently appear on anything from surf to psychedelic to new wave.